neo5anderson/nt25.py/README.md

-# NT.py
+# nt25.py

-Neo's Tools of Python
+Neo's Tools of Python in 2025

 ## plans

 - [x] fio
 - [x] calc
+- [x] draw with 2d
 - [ ] draw with 3d

 ## scripts from init